trilhagroup/ETFlowView/README.md

 Otherwise, if you want KVO enabled on every view of the hierarchy, you should set `_shouldBind` to `YES`.
 On this mode, all elements will be automatically bound whenever you call `addSubView` or `removeFromSuperview`.
 Unfortunatelly, Apple's implementation doesn't follow keyPath:frame properly, **so missed calls occur frequently**.

-Everytime a view is resized, `ETFlowView` will update its `contentSize` property to perfectly fit the content.
+Everytime a view is resized, `ETFlowView` will update its `contentSize` property to fit the content if `fitFrameToContentSize` is set to `YES`.

 ### Absolute